Ama08/JustEat-Coding-Assessment/README.md

 ---
 ## Assumptions made
-- Assume that rating is taken from rating.starRating
+- Assumed that rating is taken from rating.starRating
-- Assume that address inclused city, firstLine and postalCode
+- Assumed that address includes city, firstLine and postalCode
-- Assume test cases needed.
+- Assumed test cases needed.
 All good coding needs tests to validate that the funtions are working
-- Assume rating as a number could mean either an int or double.
+- Assumed rating as a number could mean either an int or double.
 I used double as that was what was shown in the API
+- Assumed that the API accepts either outcodes (eg. ```SS14```) or full UK postcodes (eg. ```SS14 3AF```).
+Both were tested and they work for the new API endpoint.

 ---
 ## Improvements and future work
 - Add input validation for postcodes
 - Add web-based UI
-- Add other types of filtering
+- Add other types of filtering (eg by cuisine and rating) as it gives more flexibility
+- Error handling which returns helpful HTTP error codes.
+This would improve user experience